 I took quite a lot of books with me.
 Evelyn Waugh’s Scoop – something light that would make me laugh – and Michael Frayn’s Towards the End of the Morning.
-I also took Jane Austin’s Mansfield Park, which I didn’t read.
+I took Jane Austin’s Mansfield Park, which I didn’t read.

 I also took a book by the mother of my school friend, politician Shirley Williams, Testament of Youth, by Vera Brittain.

 I also watched Kate Adie’s Women of World War One on BBC Two which was about women taking up men’s work during the war.
 We owe a lot to those women – when taking on a mortgage, for example – they paved the way for us.

 I had a long email from a Jewish friend in Australia about the situation in Gaza.
 We had a long email correspondence and I thought afterwards that both sides have grievances but it’s about time it was defined as a modern, not a medieval matter.
 Killing doesn’t get you very far but destroys too many young men and families.

 The troubles in the Middle East and the Balkans, as it was known, are all caused by the indiscriminate carving up of countries after world war one, by drawing lines on a map without taking any account of natural land boundaries, the language spoken or what Gods they prayed to.

 I came home to find all my in trays full again.